 Use of open source code (e.g pandas) to allow attendees to replicate the research at home.

-Notebook and data must be freely releasable
+Notebook and data should be freely releasable if possible.

-What is a Jovyan?¶
+What is a Jovyan 🪐#

 You may see the word Jovyan used in Jupyter tools (such as the user ID in the Jupyter Docker stacks or referenced in conversations.
 But what is a Jovyan?